 How the Financial Crisis Changed Monetary Policy

 The Financial Crisis also resulted in the implementation of new monetary policy tools.
-The most significant was IOR.
-Congress had given the Fed authority to pay interest on reserves in 2006, with a start date of 2011.
+The most significant was interest on reserve balances (IORB).
+Congress had given the Fed authority to pay IORB in 2006, with a start date of 2011.
 The start date was pushed up to October 2008 so the Fed could use the tool during the Financial Crisis.

 - IORR: Prior to the Financial Crisis, when banks held their required reserves on deposit at Federal Reserve Banks they received no interest compensation, which they recognized as a lost opportunity to earn interest elsewhere.
 For this reason, it was seen as regulation that imposed an "implicit tax" on banks.
 IORR eliminated the implicit tax on reserve requirements.